 When should I call my healthcare provider?

 Call your healthcare provider if your symptoms get worse or you have new symptoms.

 Key points about Dupuytren's contracture

-Dupuytren's contracture is an abnormal thickening of the skin in the palm of the hand.
+- Dupuytren's contracture is an abnormal thickening of tissues in the palm of the hand.

-The skin may develop into a hard lump.
+- The thickened tissues may develop into a hard lump.
 Over time it can cause 1 or more fingers to curl (contract) or pull in toward the palm.

 - You may not be able to use your hand for certain things.